 3. Be ready with the details

 When the time comes for your actual face-to-face conversation with your employer, make sure you have complete information about the program you’re interested in and answers to all the questions you anticipate receiving from your management team.
-Consider downloading or bringing the Marquette online BSBA program sheet to leave with your boss.
+Consider downloading program information to leave with your boss.
 Being prepared with this information can not only help assuage any concerns your employer may have, but also will present you in the best possible light as someone very serious about the magnitude of your educational undertaking.

 You should have all of the essential information about the business school or schools to which you are applying: